 The below picture shows sub floor condensation issue and early signs of wet rot fungal decay in a property in Trowbridge Wiltshire.

-The two below graphs show data logging of the sub floor void, this is measuring cross flow ventilation from the from and the back of the house.
+The two below graphs show data logging of the sub floor void, this is measuring cross flow ventilation from the front and the back of the house.
 This is carried out using a calibrated anemometer, looking at the graph you can see how this went up and down because of the wind, even in that short space of time.
 This showed there was adequate cross flow ventilation in the sub floor void.

 If you need a sub floor survey / cctv camera sub floor survey / investigation for woodworm or dry rot – wet rot please contact us and we would be happy to assist you 01225 769215